What is Implantation?

 What does implantation bleeding look like?

-There’s also usually a smaller quantity of blood than with a steady menstrual flow.
-However, since some women may experience very light periods, it can make it harder to tell the two apart.
+As well as a change in color, implantation tends to be a form of light bleeding, meaning there’s also usually a smaller quantity of blood associated with implantation bleeding than with a steady menstrual flow.
+However, since the amount we bleed varies from person to person, and some of us may experience very light periods, it can make it hard to tell the two apart.

 How long does implantation bleeding last?

-The answer is no. While implantation bleeding is more common than implantation cramps, most women are likely to not experience any implantation symptoms at all.
-All of our bodies are different, so our experiences of pregnancy will differ from woman to woman.
+The answer is no. While implantation bleeding is thought to be more common than implantation cramps, most women are likely to not experience any implantation symptoms at all.
+All of our bodies are different, so our experiences of pregnancy will vary between individuals.
 However, knowing our bodies better allows us to understand what is normal for us and what to look out for.
 Why not check out our list of things to know before planning a pregnancy for more info?

-How soon can I take a pregnancy test after implantation?
+How soon should I test for pregnancy after implantation?

-Thanks for taking the time to read about implantation, we hope you’ve learned something new!
-No matter where you are in your fertility journey, Natural Cycles can help you get to know your body better.
+Thanks for taking the time to read about implantation.
+Whether you are interested in learning about implantation bleeding or spotting, or if you want to know the best time to take a pregnancy test, we hope you’ve learned something new!
+No matter where you are in your fertility journey, we can help you get to know your body better.

 Our FDA Cleared app has a mode for both planning pregnancy and a mode for natural birth control.
-Both options utilize the science of basal body temperature, paired with an algorithm that can predict your unique fertile window, giving you daily fertility statuses that are unique to you.
-Ready to learn more about your body?
+Both options utilize the science of body temperature, and are powered by an algorithm that can predict your unique fertile window, giving you daily fertility based on where you are in your cycle.

 Did you enjoy reading this article?